marc2332/freya/docs/src/index.md

 Check out the examples in the Freya [repository](https://github.com/marc2332/freya/tree/main/examples) to learn more.

 ### About
-**Freya** is built on top of Dioxus `VirtualDOM` and several other APIs, it provides a renderer powered by a handmade layout engine and Skia, alongside a set of basic elements, components and hooks.
+**Freya** is built on top of Dioxus, it provides a renderer powered by Skia, alongside a set of elements, components and hooks.

-> **Dioxus** is a cross-platform UI components library for Rust, a *rustified* React.
+### Why 🧬 Dioxus?

+Dioxus is heavily influenced by React, resulting in a streamlined process for creating complex components without the need for excessive code.

+This sets it apart from other Rust libraries, where equivalent components often require a significant amount of additional code.

+### Why 🎨 Skia?

-> **Skia** is a cross-platform graphics library, it powers some other GUI libraries, such as Flutter and even big projects, like the Blink engine.
+Skia is a battle-tested and well maintained graphics library, and there are even some rusty [bindings](https://github.com/rust-skia/rust-skia).